- Feature Links

 - Continued insurance coverage after retirement if certain conditions are met

-Fitness Incentive (2% above base pay rate, up to 16 hours of leave per year)
+Fitness Incentive (2% above base pay rate, up to 16 hours of paid leave per year)

-Personal Paid Days Off (Up to 16 hours per year)
+Personal Paid Days Off (16 hours per year)

 Specialized Assignments and Training

-Employees completing their probationary period may be eligible to apply for specialized units and training within the agency, to include but not limited to: Tactical Response Unit, Crisis Negotiations Unit, CERT Team, EOD, Shelby County Drug Enforcement Task Force, Criminal Investigations Division, School Resource Officer, Marine Patrol, K9, Honor Guard, Traffic Homicide Unit, Project Lifesaver, Peer Support, Field Training Officer, Jail Intelligence Officer, Jail Classification Officer, Firearms Instructor, Defensive Tactics Instructor, and TASER Instructor, and Federal Task Force attachments.
+Employees completing their probationary period may be eligible to apply for specialized units and training within the agency, including but not limited to: Tactical Response Unit, Crisis Negotiations Unit, CERT Team, EOD, Shelby County Drug Enforcement Task Force, Criminal Investigations Division, School Resource Officer, Marine Patrol, K9, Honor Guard, Traffic Homicide Unit, Project Lifesaver, Peer Support, Field Training Officer, Mobile Field Force Operations, Jail Intelligence Officer, Jail Classification Officer, Firearms Instructor, Defensive Tactics Instructor, and TASER Instructor, and Federal Task Force attachments.

 All applications for employment must be submitted to the Shelby County Law Enforcement Personnel Board at www.shelbylepb.com.
 A direct link to the application can be found by clicking here.
+You will be redirected from the LEPB website to a NeoGov website to complete the application.
 Once your application is received, you will be contacted regarding a date to complete a basic assessment computerized test in person.
 These tests are administered approximately once per month.

 After completing your computerized test, applicants that pass with a 70% or above will have their applications forwarded to the Shelby County Sheriff’s Office by the Shelby County Personnel Board.
 A background check will then be performed on these applications, including a criminal history, driving history, and credit history.